Analyzing Element Solutions (ESI) & The Competition

-Element Solutions (NYSE:ESI – Get Rating) is one of 18 public companies in the “Miscellaneous chemical products” industry, but how does it compare to its peers?
-We will compare Element Solutions to similar companies based on the strength of its earnings, profitability, valuation, institutional ownership, dividends, analyst recommendations and risk.
+Element Solutions (NYSE:ESI – Get Rating) is one of 18 public companies in the “Miscellaneous chemical products” industry, but how does it weigh in compared to its competitors?
+We will compare Element Solutions to similar businesses based on the strength of its dividends, valuation, risk, analyst recommendations, institutional ownership, earnings and profitability.

 Earnings and Valuation

-This table compares Element Solutions and its peers revenue, earnings per share and valuation.
+This table compares Element Solutions and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue